 Couples attend Weekend to Remember when they’re interested in investing in their marriage and intentionally moving towards oneness.
 Weekend to Remember states they “help you understand God’s blueprint for marriage so you can create a legacy of greatness.”

-They also report “Our attendees say their relationships improved on average from a 4/10 to an 8/10 after one weekend.”
+The conference organizers say, “Our attendees say their relationships improved on average from a 4/10 to an 8/10 after one weekend.”

 ONE Marriage Conference

 This conference is sold out for 2019 and 2021.
 In 2019 they sold online passes allowing people to watch from the comfort of home for $25.
 Past speakers have included Craig & Amy Groeschel, Levi and Jenny Lusko, and Jentezen and Charise Franklin, the hosts.

 It’s likely that there are churches in your area offering marriage focused events.
 Whether it’s a day, weekend, or small group it’s worth checking out what is happening locally.
 Many churches also offer ongoing marriage mentoring.

 “CTO exists to serve coaches and spouses through annual weekend conferences in multiple cities across the nation.
 Our hope is to change the culture of sports by ministering to the hearts of Coaches so that they can minister to the hearts of their athletes.”
 Check their website for this year’s conferences.
 You can also follow them on Facebook.